jadeallencook/Website-Post-Scraper/readme.md

 The "selected" object relies on two parameters:

-- Select (end/contains): Location of value in url
+- Location (end/contains): Location of value in url
 - Value (number/string): Unique value in url

 Here's a couple examples of how you would configure for a url with no numbers: